19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (ii) prescribe the method of computing the minimum sum, and provide for certain amounts standing to the credit of a member in his retirement account to be disregarded when determining whether the member has set aside the minimum sum;

-[Act 23 of 2012 wef 01/01/2013]

 (iii) prescribe the amount which may be withdrawn under section 15(7), and provide for the manner in which that amount may be withdrawn, after a member has attained the prescribed age;

-[Act 23 of 2012 wef 01/01/2013]

-(iv) without prejudice to the generality of sub paragraph (iii), provide for the Board to pay an amount withdrawn by a member under section 15(7) into the member’s account in the Fund, and for the circumstances in which payment will be made to a member in this manner; and
+(iv) without prejudice to the generality of sub‑paragraph (iii), provide for the Board to pay an amount withdrawn by a member under section 15(7) into the member’s account in the Fund, and for the circumstances in which payment will be made to a member in this manner; and

-[Act 20 of 2011 wef 30/12/2011]

-[Act 23 of 2012 wef 01/01/2013]

 (v) provide for the payment into a member’s account in the Fund of any payment to the Board that is secured under section 15(9), (9A), (10), (10A), (11D) or (11E), 27C(1) or (2), 27D(1) or (2) or 27DA(1) or (2);

-[Act 23 of 2012 wef 01/01/2013]

-[Act 23 of 2012 wef 01/11/2012]

 (oa) for the purposes of section 18(3) and (7) and, in particular, to prescribe —

 (i) the method of computing the amount of moneys which may be transferred to or paid into a special account under section 18(3); and

-(ii) the purposes for which any moneys transferred to or paid into a special account under section 18(3) which may be applied, the amount which may be applied for each such purpose, and the manner in which any such amount may be withdrawn;
+(ii) the purposes for which any moneys transferred to or paid into a special account under section 18(3) may be applied, the amount which may be applied for each such purpose, and the manner in which any such amount may be withdrawn;

 (p) to prescribe for the purposes of section 15B the manner of application to set aside the additional sum, the conditions on which the additional sum may be set aside, the time at which the additional sum may be set aside, and the amount of and the manner in which the additional sum may be withdrawn;